remult/remult/docs/tutorials/angular/entities.md

 1. Create a `shared` folder under the `src` folder.
 This folder will contain code shared between frontend and backend.

-2. Create a file `task.ts` in the `src/shared/` folder, with the following code:
+2. Create a file `Task.ts` in the `src/shared/` folder, with the following code:

-*src/shared/task.ts*
+*src/shared/Task.ts*
 ```ts
 import { Entity, Fields } from "remult";